Herstmonceux Castle (eighteenth century engravings)

 In 1776, the Castle had four internal courtyards, of which the Green Court was by far the largest.
 The others, in diminishing size order were: the Pump Court, the Chicken Court and the Butler’s Pantry Court.
 When the castle was reconstructed at the start of the twentieth century, it was decided not to reinstate them and the internal buildings, but to create a single much larger courtyard instead.

-Plate 2: The great-hall (James Lambert, 1776).
+Plate 2: The great-hall.
 The great-hall was on the north side of the Green Court.
 It ran from east to west with the Butlers Court abutting it to the north (right)

-Pate 3: The south view of the Green Court (James Lambert, 1776).
+Pate 3: The south view of the Green Court.
 The Green Court occupied the south-east quarter of the present courtyard.
 It had cloisters on all four sides.
 The tower is the central gatehouse with its porter's lodge on the ground floor.
 Plate 4 (below) was drawn there and shows the view looking northwards through the large arch on the right and on into the Green Court

 In 2005, Lamberts’ volume consisting of two plans of the Castle (undated) and thirteen drawings (eleven dated 1776, one dated 1777 and one undated with the Dairy House ‘airbrushed out’) was sold for £7,440 (hammer price at the Sotherby’s sale on 24 November).
 In the following February, the purchaser sold them on to the East Sussex Records Office for £12,000.
 They have since been digitised.
 Click here to see them.
 Grimm’s copies are now in the collections of the Yale Centre for British Art and can be viewed by clicking here.
-A collection of preparatory drawings are in the collections of the Victoria and Albert Museum, but not yet digitised (click here for catalogue entry).
+A collection of 14 preparatory drawings are in the collections of the Victoria and Albert Museum, and have all been digitised (click here to view)

 Plans of the Castle in 1776